Penang ferry service: Decline

 Pulau Rimau c.
 2012, sporting the iconic yellow livery of the old ferry fleet.

 In post-independence Penang, the ferry service maintained its role as the only mode of cross-strait transportation between George Town and Seberang Perai.
 A total of 15 vessels were commissioned between 1959 and 2002.
 The overreliance on ferries resulted in traffic congestion at the ferry terminals.
-In the 1970s, Malaysian Prime Minister Abdul Razak Hussein mooted the construction of a bridge linking Penang Island to the mainland.
-The Penang Bridge was opened to traffic in 1985.
-Following its opening, vehicular traffic shifted to the bridge, which led to a decrease in demand for the ferry service.
+In the 1970s, Malaysian Prime Minister Abdul Razak Hussein mooted the construction of a bridge linking Penang Island to the mainland, which became the Penang Bridge.
+Following its opening in 1985, vehicular traffic shifted to the bridge, which led to a decrease in demand for the ferry service.

-In 1988, a pedestrian bridge at the Sultan Abdul Halim terminal collapsed due to overcrowding, killing 32 passengers.
+On 31 July 1988, a pedestrian bridge at the Sultan Abdul Halim terminal collapsed due to overcrowding, killing 32 passengers.
 This incident adversely affected the reputation of the ferry service, which was also plagued by an aging fleet, rising maintenance costs and a scarcity of spare parts from Europe.
 In 1994, the ferry service was acquired from the PPC by Penang Port Sdn Bhd (PPSB), a government-linked company under the Minister of Finance (Incorporated).
 However, by the 2010s, PPSB reported annual losses amounting to tens of millions of ringgit, with the ferry service requiring RM22 million yearly to sustain daily operations.

-In 2017, Prasarana Malaysia, the operator of the Rapid Penang public bus service, acquired the ferry service and terminals from PPSB.
-The service was subsequently rebranded as Rapid Ferry.
-However, the rebranding did not address persistent maintenance issues.
+In May 2018, Prasarana Malaysia, the operator of the Rapid Penang public bus service, acquired the ferry service and terminals from PPSB, which then rebranded the service as Rapid Ferry.
+However, the ferries were still plagued by persistent maintenance issues.
 By 2020, only two ferries remained in operation and mechanical failures became frequent, resulting in numerous service disruptions.
 At the end of 2020, all ferries, except for Pulau Angsa, were retired from service.
-On 1 January 2021, PPSB reabsorbed the ferry service.
+PPSB reabsorbed the ferry service on 1 January 2021.

 Revival

 As PPSB reassumed management of the ferry service in 2021, speedboats were introduced as a temporary measure while new catamarans were being constructed.
 The last of the older fleet, Pulau Angsa, remained in service transporting motorcyclists and bicycles, but was decommissioned later that year and subsequently acquired by the Penang state government.
 In August 2023, four new catamarans, built in Vietnam, were introduced into service, replacing the speedboats that had been in use since 2021.
 Unlike the older automobile-carrying ferries, the catamarans were designed specifically to transport motorcycles and bicycles, in addition to passengers on foot.

+On 1 September 2026, the ferry Teluk Bahang had a collision with the tanker MV Mekar Jaya.
+The ferry was sailing towards Pengkalan Sultan Abdul Halim when it collided with the tanker sailing from Butterworth Deep Water Wharf to Swettenham Pier Cruise Terminal.
+Out of 140 passengers aboard the ferry, 21 were injured.
+Investigations of the incident is still ongoing, with an initial report submitted to a Transport Ministry task force.